krissrex/obsidian-html/README.md

 ## Known issues

 - Links in headers lead to weird header ids, and thus malfunctioning header links from other pages.
+- Escaped curly braces inside math blocks are removed for some reason.
+Thus, no curly braces are visible in KaTeX.